Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

-The most common benefit when anyone thinks about altitude, is the increase in erythropoietin aka EPO, the hormone that stimulates red blood cell production.
-Having a prolonged decreased partial pressure of oxygen stimulates the kidneys to produce erythropoietin (EPO).
-EPO then stimulates the marrow in the long bones to produce more red blood cells and therefore increases blood volume and oxygen carrying capacity, thereby enhancing cycling performance being the end result.
+The benefit most people associate with altitude training is the increase in erythropoietin, aka EPO.
+This is the hormone that stimulates red blood cell production.
+Having a prolonged, decreased partial pressure of oxygen stimulates the kidneys to produce erythropoietin (EPO).
+EPO then stimulates the marrow in the long bones to produce more red blood cells, increasing blood volume and oxygen carrying capacity, the net result of which is you produce more power on the bike.

-While this sounds all easy and you’re packing your bag to stay at altitude to come back and have a significant gain, there are a few considerations such as location and duration before heading for the hills and leaving the kids to the missus for a few days.
+While this sounds easy and you’re already packing your bags to head to altitude, come back and have a significant gain, there are a few considerations such as location and duration before heading for the hills and leaving the kids to the missus for a few days.

-The most important factor to consider is whether or not you are a responder to altitude.
+The most important factor is how you respond to altitude.

 By this I mean does your body adapt and respond in a positive way – or does your body not respond well to altitude?
 Not everyone is a responder and if not, this can – and often leads to negative physiological gains which results in athlete detraining.
 If this is the case, it’s better to not go to altitude and rather do quality training.